10 Effective Treatments For A Stiff Neck

 Reflexology

-Reflexology massage is given to the reflex areas relating to the neck, with rotation of the toe joints, as well as massage to areas relating to the upper spine, the side of the head, the shoulders, the arms, and the adrenal glands.
+Reflexology massage is given to the reflex areas related to the neck, including the rotation of toe joints, as well as massage to the areas associated with the upper spine, the sides of the head, the shoulders, the arms, and the adrenal glands.

 Osteopathy